DiptoChakrabarty/go-gin-movies/README.md

 - Make sure to get swagger by using the command go get -u github.com/swaggo/swag/cmd/swag

 - Replace go path in file with your go path

+- Service testing is in the tests folder , run go test to run tests
 ```